marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 - An intent like "reduce power consumption at low utilization" might map to a predefined low-power state.
 - Controllers may interpret intents variably, e.g., "run at half capacity but be ready to scale up if needed."

-This is comparable to intent mapping in YANG-based systems—from high-level Customer-Facing Services (CFS) to Resource-Facing Services (RFS) and ultimately to device-specific configurations.
+This is comparable to intent mapping in YANG-based systems, from high-level Customer-Facing Services (CFS) to Resource-Facing Services (RFS) and ultimately to device-specific configurations.

 ### SLA Considerations

-Meanwhile saving energy, the device or component shouldn’t drop below a certain performance threshold or allow a certain service reduction or degradation.
+Meanwhile saving energy, the device or component shouldn't drop below a certain performance threshold or allow a certain service reduction or degradation.
 Based on this, there are two kinds of service level expectations (SLAs) are associated with Power State behavior:

-- Transition SLAs – e.g., the maximum time allowed to transition between states.
+- Transition SLAs - e.g., the maximum time allowed to transition between states.
-- Operational SLAs – e.g., device frequency or operational cycle limits that ensure long-term hardware health.
+- Operational SLAs - e.g., device frequency or operational cycle limits that ensure long-term hardware health.

 # Interfaces Usage Of the Framework